Crystalline Spectral Form Factors

-\textit{\textbf{Conclusion---}} We have presented three models of ``crystalline'' level statistics associated with oscillations of the SFF.
-For all three models, we have analytically derived expressions for the Debye-Waller factor, which suppresses oscillations of the SFF, and the new time scale $t_* \gg t_H$, at which the SFF approaches the plateau.
-The key ingredient ensuring such a crystalline-like behavior is the strong level repulsion.
+\textit{\textbf{Conclusion}}---We have presented three models of ``crystalline'' level statistics associated with oscillations of the SFF.
+For all three models, we have analytically derived expressions for the Debye-Waller factor, which suppresses oscillations of the SFF, and the new timescale $t_* \gg t_H$, at which the SFF approaches the plateau.
+This timescale is a conspicuous feature of intermediate level statistics and thus provides the easiest practical way to quantify long-range correlations between eigenvalues in the range between $\beta \sim 1$ and $\beta = \infty$.
+The key ingredient ensuring the crystalline-like behavior in all considered models is strong level repulsion.
 Our examples indicate that this behavior occurs in some broader class of chaotic quantum systems.
 We also emphasize that this class is not restricted to unitary discrete-time evolution, although the examples we gave are of this type.
-In particular, the necessary requirement for crystalline level statistics is satisfied by the Gaussian $\beta$-ensemble at large~$\beta$~\cite{Dumitriu:2002}, the weakly-disordered one-dimensional Anderson localization model~\cite{Torres-Herrera:2019}, an ensemble of random Lax matrices of Calogero-Moser model~\cite{Bogomolny:2009,Bogomolny:2011}, and inhomogeneous discrete-time quantum walks~\cite{Cantero:2010,Linden:2009,Ambarish:2017,Gong:2022,Kempe:2003,Venegas-Andraca:2012zkr,Aharonov:1993gdz,Ambainis:2001,Ryan:2005}.
+In particular, the necessary requirement for crystalline level statistics is satisfied by the Gaussian $\beta$ ensemble at large~$\beta$~\cite{Dumitriu:2002}, the weakly disordered one-dimensional Anderson localization model~\cite{Torres-Herrera:2019}, an ensemble of random Lax matrices of Calogero-Moser model~\cite{Bogomolny:2009,Bogomolny:2011}, and inhomogeneous discrete-time quantum walks~\cite{Cantero:2010,Linden:2009,Ambarish:2017,Gong:2022,Kempe:2003,Venegas-Andraca:2012zkr,Aharonov:1993gdz,Ambainis:2001,Ryan:2005}.
+It can also be extended to higher dimensions following~\cite{Massaro:2025}.

+We expect that our work paves a way for further investigations in various directions.
+First, crystalline-like eigenvalue statistics implies that dephasing in the eigenstate basis is delayed until time $t_* \gg t_H$, so it suggests a careful study of the behavior of correlation functions, entanglement, complexity, and other essential tools of quantum dynamics, for our examples between $t_H$ and $t_*$.
+We emphasize that systems with $1 \ll \beta \ll \infty$ are ergodic, but not necessarily chaotic (or even mixing), so they provide a perfect testing ground for measures of quantum chaoticity, which are expected to distinguish between different levels of quantum ergodic hierarchy~\cite{Vikram:2022xiq,Gesteau:2023rrx,Ouseph:2023juq,Camargo:2025zxr}.
+In particular, the crystalline structure of the SFF serves as the simplest and most evident signature of violated (or significantly delayed) quantum mixing.